Car Insurance for New Drivers

 - Not Wearing Your Seat Belt

 It has been proven that seat belts significantly reduce the risk of fatal and serious car accident injuries, and teenagers can endanger themselves and others by ignoring precautionary measures.
+This is another reason why car insurance for new drivers is very expensive.
 Most new drivers skip this and do not wear their seat belts.
 This is why Massachusetts has now made it the law to wear your seat belt – as they say Click it or Ticket”!
 It is the smart thing to do.